-My doc diagnosed lichen sclerosis from symptoms.
-I did not have a biopsy, and did not want one.
-She has me on steroid cream.
+My doctor diagnosed me with lichen sclerosus based on my symptoms as I chose not to have a biopsy.
+She is treating me with steroid cream.
 What should I know about this condition and its treatment?

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images and information, contained on or available through this web site is for general information purposes only.